 - Have a large down payment but weak income documentation

-Your lender calculates your qualifying income from assets by taking a percentage of your liquid and investment assets and dividing it by 360 months (30 years).
+Your lender calculates qualifying income from assets by taking a percentage of your liquid and investment assets and dividing it by 360 months (30 years).

 Example: